nodejs/node/doc/api/cli.md

 added: v12.0.0
 -->

-Sets the resolution algorithm for resolving ES modulespecifiers.
+Sets the resolution algorithm for resolving ES module specifiers.
 Valid options are `explicit` and `node`.

 The default is `explicit`, which requires providing the full path to a